vmchale/recursion_schemes/README.md

 ### Examples

-In the `Test.Spec` module you may find examples.
+In the `Test.Spec` module there are several examples.